kg-construct/r2rml-implementation-report/README.md

 # R2RML Implementation report

 Test the capabilities of your R2RML engine with the [R2RML test cases](https://www.w3.org/2001/sw/rdb2rdf/test-cases/).
 Use the resources provided in this repository to automatically generate an EARL report with your results.
-Following the configuration steps to include your results in the R2RML implementation report (link available soon).
+Following the configuration steps to include your results in the [R2RML implementation report ](https://kg-construct.github.io/r2rml-implementation-report/).

 ## Requirements for running the implementation report: